-In Figure 5, we visualize the scattered field and the total field for $\kappa=2$.
-The angles of the pictures are chosen equal to those of Figure 4 such that we can easily compare the situations.
-We observe that the wavenumber $\kappa=2$ is still too small to have a noticeable scattering pattern.
+In Figure 5, we visualize the scattered field and the total field for $\kappa = 2$.
+We observe that the wavenumber $\kappa = 2$ is still too small to have a noticeable scattering pattern.
 Also, we observe again the refinement along the illuminated edges in reference to the incoming wave.